Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/09-sssp-application/README.md

 ***Version: Vitis 2023.1***

-Design your application using the optimized Vitis&trade; accelerated libraries.
-Vitis libraries offer out-of-the-box acceleration with minimal to zero-code changes to your applications, accelerating your x86 host application code calling Vitis accelerated library APIs or developing accelerators on Xilinx platforms calling kernels in your code.
-You can work at an application level and focus your core competencies on solving problems by using the libraries in commonly-used programming languages and leveraging Xilinx platforms as an enabler in your application.
+Design your application using the optimized AMD Vitis&trade; accelerated libraries.
+Vitis libraries offer out-of-the-box acceleration with minimal to zero-code changes to your applications, accelerating your x86 host application code calling Vitis accelerated library APIs or developing accelerators on AMD platforms calling kernels in your code.
+You can work at an application level and focus your core competencies on solving problems by using the libraries in commonly-used programming languages and leveraging AMD platforms as an enabler in your application.

 ## Problem Description